 In order to successfully pitch the book to a publisher, I had to show that I had considered the manuscript in detail and how I would write it from start to finish.

-This is the purpose of your chapter outlines: To show you have thought out your work of non-fiction from start to finish!
+This is the purpose of your chapter outlines: To show you have thought out your work of non-fiction from start to finish.
+To show that you have considered the narrative arc of your story from beginning, through the middle, through the major crisis points of the story, to a transformational end.

 Keep it simple.

-Guess, if you have to.
-While three or four sentences is better for a proposal, just get a sentence or two down about the main action of each chapter if you can.
+If you don’t know the ending to the story, or you haven’t written the complete draft yet, you will need to dig deep.
+While three or four sentences (a paragraph or two even better) is better for a proposal, just get a sentence or two down about the main action of each chapter if you can.
+You’ll learn and see possibilities as you start to really map out your story.

 In my early chapter outlines (which I’d sent to my agent with just a 10 000 word sample of the manuscript), I only had one or two sentences.
 Because I didn’t know the end of the story – but, I had to show that I could follow it wherever it would lead.
 One chapter was simply one sentence: Louisa goes to the library and finds her father’s manuscript material.